adrianoramos/php-dev-in-docker/README.md

 # PHP Dev in Docker

-PHP development environment in Docker: PHP-FPM, Nginx, MySQL and phpMyAdmin.
+A quick way to build a PHP development environment using Docker: PHP-FPM, Nginx, MySQL and phpMyAdmin.

 ## What's included